Denmark to develop digital passport proving vaccinations - WTMJ

-COPENHAGEN, Denmark (AP) — Denmark’s government is joining forces with businesses to develop a digital passport that would show whether people have been vaccinated against the coronavirus, allowing them to travel and help ease restrictions on public life.
+COPENHAGEN, Denmark (AP) — Denmark’s government said Wednesday it is joining forces with businesses to develop a digital passport that would show whether people have been vaccinated against the coronavirus, allowing them to travel and help ease restrictions on public life.

 “It is absolutely crucial for us to be able to restart Danish society so that companies can get back on track.
 Many Danish companies are global companies with the whole world as a market,” he added.